ajv-validator/ajv/docs/json-schema.md

 ### `dependencies`

+This keyword is deprecated.
+The same functionality is available with keywords `dependentRequired` and `dependentSchemas`.

 The value of the keyword is a map with keys equal to data object properties.
-Each value in the map should be either an array of unique property names ("property dependency") or a JSON Schema ("schema dependency").
+Each value in the map should be either an array of unique property names ("property dependency" - see [`dependentRequired`](#`dependentrequired`) keyword) or a JSON Schema ("schema dependency" - see [`dependentSchemas`](#`dependentschemas`) keyword).

 For property dependency, if the data object contains a property that is a key in the keyword value, then to be valid the data object should also contain all properties from the array of properties.